sei-protocol/sei-chain/docs/migration/seidb_archive_migration.md

 3. Note down MIGRATION_HEIGHT
 4. Re start seid with `--migrate-iavl` enabled (migrating state store in background)
 5. Verify migration at various sampled heights once state store is complete
+6. Restart seid normally and verify node runs properly
-6. Stop seid, clear out iavl and restart seid normally, now only using SeiDB fully
+7. Clear out iavl and restart seid normally, now only using SeiDB fully

 You may need to ensure you have sufficient disk space available, as during the migration process, both IAVL and SeiDB state stores will need to be maintained simultaneously.
 This could potentially double your storage requirements temporarily.